 Mama Rita's Update - What Happened Next?

-At the end of the Mama Rita’s Kitchen Nightmares, we learn that Naris was supposed to stay on as the head chef for a few weeks to ensure a smooth transition and handle things instead of Perla, the original chef.
+At the end of the episode, we learned that Naris was supposed to stay on as the head chef for a few weeks to ensure a smooth transition and handle things instead of Perla, the original chef.

 However, Laura actually kept Perla on as the head chef after she was trained by Chef Naris.